Tim-Claessen/RedCup/README.md

    - Redemption restores last cup(s) without undoing events
    - Victory overlay with player name and Home button
    - Automatic player selection for 1v1 games
+- Surrender flow that awards remaining cups to the opponent for scoring only
+- Abandoned games automatically marked as DNF (did not finish) for stats

 5. **User Interface:**
    - Material Design 3 theme (React Native Paper)